Xezz/dbunit-database-export/README.md

 and from http://jdbc.postgresql.org/documentation/head/connect.html

 ## Adjustments
 You have to adjust the pom.xml if you want to use a different database.
-Currently it has a dependency to postgresql but you can use all supoprted databases
+Currently it has a dependency to postgresql but you can use all supported databases

 ## TODO
     * Use apache commons to make it interactive
     * Support a few more databases
+    * Maybe add more than just pure db-dumps